Drazail/react-native-hash/README.md

 * [code of conduct](https://github.com/Drazail/react-native-hash/wiki/Code-of-Conduct)

-#### Hashing files or urls are only supported on android at this point
+#### Hashing files and urls are only supported on android at this point

 ### Todo
 |  |iOS |Android|windows|